LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Results and Analyses

+We investigate matches and mismatches between \dvarepp{} and \guri{}.
+In terms of mismatches, we categorize them based on the result type (i.e., \rulePass{}, \ruleFail{}, \ruleNotApplied{}, and \ruleWarning{}) and \enquote{errors} returned by \guri{}.
+A \ruleWarning{} result occurs when the rule execution is successful, but the data exhibits potential issues.
+For example, a patient's age might be 120 years, which is theoretically possible but highly unlikely; hence the \ruleWarning{} result.
 In addition, we identify two other result types: \begin{inparaenum} \item \guriRule{500}---thrown as an exception by \guri{} in response to invalid or non-compliant variables (e.g., date data type), deviating from the specific implementation standards.
 For instance, if a date is provided in a format other than expected (e.g., \code{YYYY-MM-DD}), it triggers a 500 Internal Server Error. \item \guriRule{Empty Response}---similar to the above error, an empty response is triggered in specific instances where certain variables dictate conditions or requirements for the rule's execution.
 For example, if the diagnosis' certainty, identified with the \emph{\enquote{ds}} variable, is either invalid or null in a cancer message, the system generates an empty response due to pre-aggregation constraints. \end{inparaenum} We have six categories based on the \guri{} result types.
-A mapping between \guri{} with \dvarepp{} results is done to determine if a match or mismatch is observed.
+A mapping between \guri{} with \dvarepp{} results is done to determine if a match or mismatch is observed. \Cref{tab:rq3_results} shows all the observed matches and mismatches after executing each generated test.